alecasg555/ReactTest/README.md

 # Getting Started
 To get started with this app, follow these steps:

-Clone this repository to your local machine
+1-Clone this repository to your local machine.

-Install dependencies by running npm install
+2-Install dependencies by running npm install.

-Modify the apiKey field in state of searchReducer to set up your key
+3-Modify the apiKey field in state of searchReducer to set up your key.

-Start the app by running npm start
+4-Start the app by running npm start.

 #Available Scripts
 In the project directory, you can run: